 In 2007 he was a founder of Lift-Off Technologies Corp, an invention development company, and since 2008 has been the Administrator of Valley Eye Professionals, LLC.
 His prior nonprofit experience includes serving from 2008 to 2010 as Treasurer of the Mars Society, Inc.

-Debbie Cohen is the Secretary/Treasurer of Explore Mars.
+Debbie Cohen is the Director of Finance and Operations of Explore Mars.
 She brings over 30 years of nonprofit and small business financial management/accounting experience to her position, including 14 years of experience in the financial services industry, over 13 years of experience in the administration of 501(c)(3) organizations, and 12 years of political/government experience.
 Her particular expertise is in the development and implementation of financial and operations systems for small nonprofit and for-profit business entities.

 A dedicated advocate of space exploration and development, she worked with the National Space Society from 2010 through 2013, where her positions included Associate Director, Operations Manager for the 2012 International Space Development Conference in Washington, DC, Chair of the Public Relations Committee, and Public Relations Director for the 2011 International Space Development Conference in Huntsville, Alabama.